 Stand over the bowl or container with your face about 12 inches away from the steam.
 Drape a sheet or towel over your head and shoulders to create a steam tent.
 For five to ten minutes (no longer), inhale and exhale slowly as you let the warm, soothing steam hit your face.
 To avoid irritation, keep your eyes closed.
 If you feel uncomfortable at any point, remove the towel and move away from the steam.

 After you’ve steamed, clarify your skin further with a clay mask or cleanser to wipe out any excess impurities and gunk.
 We love the SkinCeuticals Clarifying Clay Mask For Acne Prone Skin or the L’Oréal Paris Pure Clay Detox & Brighten Cleanser.

 STEP 6: Use a Toner

 Once you’re done with your post-steam facial mask, sweep a gentle toner like the CeraVe Hydrating Toner all over your skin with a cotton pad.
 If you have acne-prone skin, try the Pixi Clarity Tonic with salicylic acid.

 STEP 7: Rub an Ice Cube All Over Your Face and Neck

 To contrast the warmth felt during the steam facial, follow with an ice cube face mask to cool off.
 Here’s how to give yourself an ice cube facial.

-Editors tip: At-home steam facials should be a treat, not a daily occurrence.
-Talk to your dermatologist or skin care provider about the right frequency to follow.
+Editor’s tip: At-home steam facials should be a treat, not a daily occurrence.
+Talk to your dermatologist or skin-care provider about the right frequency for your skin.